KontentWave/piwigo-lac-plugin/README.md

 - Secure headers & hardened session handling (HttpOnly, SameSite, optional Secure)
 - User role awareness (admin/webmaster always exempt)

+### Localization / Translation Note

+The gate page (`/index.php` at the web root) is intentionally lightweight and can operate when the plugin (or even the full Piwigo gallery bootstrap) is not yet fully initialized.
+Because of this early execution, it does NOT automatically inherit Piwigo's language pack system.
+If you require a multilingual consent page you must implement your own strategy here (e.g. server-side simple string map based on `$_GET['lang']` / browser headers, or generate a static localized variant per language and link to the correct one).
+Avoid embedding heavy bootstrap logic solely for translation—keep the gate minimal for reliability and security.

 ## Folder / File Structure (Expected)

 You can deploy the root consent assets in one of two ways: